kieranjol/IFIscripts/README.md

 # IFIscripts
 Scripts for use in the IFI Irish Film Archive

-Scripts have been tested in OSX/Windows 7 and Ubuntu 14.04.
+Scripts have been tested in OSX/Windows 7 (sometimes windows 10)  and Ubuntu 14.04.
 The aim is to make cross-platform scripts, but please get in touch with any issues.

 Current scripts that are useful: